EfiLygda/Excel-Projects/Sales Data/ReadMe.md

 ## Insights

 ### Data Overview

 - Order items for each order are listed in different rows, resulting to more than one rows for each order.
 - All observations in the dataset include relevant data, with most missing values occuring for the second adress line, state or postal code.

+### Order Status
+- The vast majority of orders are shipped (93.16%), with a minority of them in process, cancelled, on hold, resolved or disputed.
+- Removal of Cancelled, On Hold and Disputed orders was done, in order to analize the sales variables.

 ### Sales & Pricing Analysis
 - On average approximately 34.93 ± 9.36 units are ordered by product, but 320.91 ± 174.88 units by order.
 - On average approximately the price of a product ordered is 83.64 ± 20.24, but the total price of an order is approximately 768.37 ± 418.08.